zooba/PTVS-wiki/Projects.md

 These projects are web servers using various frameworks.
 See the [Web Projects](Web-Project) documentation for more details.

-### Python MPI Application

-(Only available when the HPC components are installed - see our [installation](PTVS-Installation) page for the required dependencies).

-This project provides a basic outline and deployment settings for an MPI application to run in a cluster.

 ### IronPython Application

 Similar to the Python application, this project is a good starting point for projects using IronPython and interacting with .NET code.